ms/buildtogether.tech/src/methods.md

-mining">data mining</span>, and most studies of this kind make use of the wealth of information available online at sites like [GitHub]][github] and [Stack Overflow][stack-overflow] or from millions of crash reports collected online
-<cite>Glerum2009</cite>.
-Data mining has produced many valuable insights, but
-has challenges of its own.
+mining">data mining</span>, and most studies of this kind make use of the wealth of information available online at sites like [GitHub]][github] and [Stack Overflow][stack-overflow] or from millions of crash reports collected online [% b Glerum2009 %].
+Data mining has produced many valuable insights, but has challenges of its own.
 The largest of these is that people who work in the open aren't typical, so any results we get from studying them must be interpreted cautiously.